 Vocational education and training (VET) has a long history in the Faroe Islands, and has over time provided thousands with the vocational skills that they need.

-It is possible to undertake an education in a vast amount of vocations, ranging from technical and hands on vocations such as electrician, carpenter and car mechanic to cooking chef, business, office education and shipping.
+A vast amount of VET programs are accessible on the Faroe Islands.
+These range from technical and hands on vocations such as electrician, carpenter and car mechanic to cooking chef, business, office education and shipping.

 The general entry requirement to undertake a VET program is that one has completed primary school.
 But to start and complete a VET program in the Faroe Islands, one must obtain an official learning contract with a company that has been authorized to provide learning in a certain trade.

-The learning contract then must be submitted to the National Vocational Careers Service center to achieve legality.
+The learning contract then must be submitted to the National Vocational Careers Service in order to achieve legality.

 It is also possible to start a VET program with a school-based course, but to complete the program, one must obtain a learning contract with an authorized company.

 Beyond this one must consider the language requirements, Faroese and Danish (if the school is based in Denmark).